 - How many cups does it make?
 With a water tank at 46 ounces, it can make up to at least six cups.

 - Is it easy to clean?
-This has a tray that is removable and easy to clean.
+This affordable espresso machine has a removable drip tray that is easy to clean.
 The rest of the machine is also easy to clean as well.